planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** Overcome obstacle or trap.
 > -   **Edge:** compare to see who got there first.
 > -   **Failure:** Stopped by an obstacle or triggered trap.
-> -   **Twists:** *Delay, drop item, cause a hazard, reveal location, etc.*
+> -   **Twists:** *drop item, cause a hazard, reveal location, etc.*

-Fast creatures or vehicles with a higher Speed can Move that many Zones in a Round.
-If they face multiple obstacles along their path, add up the Difficulties – on a failure you can use their Score to see how far they got.
+Creatures or vehicles with a higher Speed can Move that many Zones in a Round.
+If they face multiple obstacles along their path, add up the Difficulties – on a failure use their Score to see how many they passed.
 Slow movers with fractional speeds (1/2, etc.) take two Moves or more to cross a single Zone.

 - **Obstacles** like walls, rivers, brambles, etc. hinder movement into the Zone.
-For example, you must hurdle a broken wall to enter.
-These usually provide Cover to those who cross them.
+For example, hurdling a broken wall to enter.
+These usually provide Cover (p.56) to those who cross them.
 - **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
 Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.
-- **Hazards** like falls, pits, quicksand, lava, etc. do not prevent movement but do call for a Check, with injury or inconvenience on a failure.
-A Hazard is similar to a Trap but is not hidden.
-For example, entangling vines may trap an intruder in that Zone until they succeed at a later Move Check, while broken bottles just damage those who fail to tread carefully.
-- **Traps** are carefully hidden surprise Hazards.
-The first to enter a trapped Zone gets a Check to detect it, using a relevant CONCEPT.
-If successful, the trap does not trigger and may even be disarmed with further Checks.
-A failure means they suffer the effect.
-A triggered trap may turn into a Hazard afterward.
 - **Chases** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
 How well they overcome obstacles, hazards, and climbing along the way decides who wins.

+Surges grant an extra Action, but not higher Speed.
+The maximum Move in a Round is still equal to Speed.
+A Surge still grants another chance to climb, chase, or overcome an obstacle.

 ### Race